Julia-Wagner/PyChef/README.md

 ### **Manual Testing**

+I deployed my project as soon as I got my Heroku credits.
+Because that took longer than expected, I tested the application in my local terminal during the first period of development.
+I noticed some styling issues in my terminal but decided to focus on the logic first.
+After deploying the project, the styling issues were no longer visible in the mock terminal.

+I tested each feature while developing and after finishing it before moving on to the next feature.
+This way the application grew step by step.
+To test my input validation and error handling I made sure to always enter what is not expected to make sure the user can not break the application.

 ### **Issues**

 ### **Validation**

-I made some small changes to the template provided by Code Institute, so besides my Python code I also validated HTML and CSS.
+I made some small changes to the template provided by Code Institute, so besides my Python code, I also validated HTML and CSS.

 #### **HTML**